 These portable units are smaller and fold up easily for simple transport.
 This is an excellent option if you travel often and want a swing you can use at a hotel or at Grandma’s house.

+Our Pick: The Ingenuity Cozy Kingdom Portable Swing.
 This swing folds up compactly for easy travel.
 Choose from six-speed options and two recline positions.
 The swing also features six songs, with auto shut-off and volume control.

 FEATURES TO CONSIDER